dondealban/14n121e/content/authors/admin/_index.md

 Prior to joining academia, I was a conservation practitioner-scientist from 2000–2015, and worked with international, national, and local conservation organisations including [Fauna & Flora International](https://www.fauna-flora.org), [Foundation for the Philippine Environment](https://fpe.ph), and [Haribon Foundation](https://haribon.org.ph).

-I am a member of the [Global Land Programme](https://glp.earth/users/jose-don-de-alban), the [Biodiversity Conservation Society of the Philippines](http://www.biodiversity.ph), and the [Philippine Geographical Society](https://phgeographicalsociety.org), and a science team member of the [ALOS Kyoto & Carbon Initiative](https://www.eorc.jaxa.jp/ALOS/en/kyoto/kyoto_index.htm).
+I am a member of the [Global Land Programme](https://glp.earth/users/jose-don-de-alban), the [Biodiversity Conservation Society of the Philippines](http://www.biodiversity.ph), and the [Philippine Geographical Society](https://phgeographicalsociety.org), and a former science team member of the [ALOS Kyoto & Carbon Initiative](https://www.eorc.jaxa.jp/ALOS/en/kyoto/kyoto_index.htm).